fleetdm/fleet/handbook/community.md

 ### What is acceptable?

-The Fleet team usually does Merges for minor documentation updates or bug fixes Working Standard Query Library(SQL) additions or fixes are acceptable with correct attribution.
+Everyone can contribute bug fixes and improvements to the documentation, whether or not they work for Fleet.
+Working Standard Query Library(SQL) additions or fixes are acceptable with correct attribution.
 Please use your best judgment.

 [Product DRIs](./product.md#product-dris) should approve extensive changes and new features.
 Ask in the #g-product channel in Fleet's Slack for more information.